-Rob McNeil, the band’s founding member, was a recognized John Lennon impersonator.
-He formed The Fab Four to cover Beatles members’ solo projects along with entire The Beatles songbooks.
+The band’s founding member Rob McNeil was a recognized John Lennon impersonator.
+He formed The Fab Four to cover Beatles members’ solo projects and entire Beatles songbooks.
 Clearly, this is a band that goes to great lengths to give an accurate visual presentation as well as performance.

-Soon The Fab Four found themselves playing internationally, performing live in France, Japan, Australia, and Germany, among others.
+Soon The Fab Four played internationally, performing live in France, Japan, Australia, and Germany, among others.

 In 2012, they filmed a PBS special known as The Fab Four: The Ultimate Tribute at the Pechanga Resort & Casino in California.
 This film earned an Emmy Award in 2013.

 The group was cast to do motion-capture footage for a remake of The Beatles animated film, The Yellow Submarine.
 However, Disney canned the project.
-But The Fab Four’s road to fame doesn’t end there.
 In May 2017, they played on AXS TV’s The World’s Greatest Tribute Bands.

 Their original lineup holds strong to this day.
 Not even the COVID pandemic could stop them.
-The Fab Four performed regular live streaming concerts, and has continues their extensive touring schedule across the continental United States and Canada.
+The Fab Four performed regular live-streaming concerts and has continued their extensive touring schedule across the continental United States and Canada.

 In 1980, the London cast of the Broadway musical Beatlemania banded together to form The Bootleg Beatles.
 Since their formation, they’ve performed over 4,500 shows!